-For configuration and control requirements the RDS encoder is equipped with several communication ports.
-These ports include individual buffers and work in complete independence, i.e. all ports can be used at one time by different applications.
+For configuration and control requirements this RDS encoder is equipped with two communication ports.
+These ports include individual buffers and work in complete independence, i.e. both ports can be used at one time by different applications.

 The port overview is given in following table: